Exploring Bullying Through Drama

 Flashbacks and Flash-Forwards

 Explain that when you clap your hands, you would like the students to move silently in slow motion to where they think their character would have been a few moments before.
 Again they are thought-tracked.
-Now return them to the present moment and then flash forwards to show what might happen next.
+Return them to the present moment and then flash forwards to show what might happen next.
 Using this technique you have created an episode with a beginning, middle and end and can develop it in any number of ways.
 This can lead onto discussion, hot-seating, role-play and writing.

 Gathering opinions about bullying